ebarylko/ai-ed.github.io/README.md

 ## Local development

-* If you want to view changes made to the site or execute unit/acceptance tests, run `npm run build` to have `webpack` compile the files.
+* If you want to view changes made to the site or execute acceptance tests, run `npm run build:watch` to have `webpack` continuously compile the files.
 The site and tests will then use the newest compiled files.

 ### Requirements
 * Install [node](https://nodejs.org/en) using [nvm](https://github.com/nvm-sh/nvm)